akka/akka/akka-docs/java/camel.rst

 The consumer, transformer and
 producer actor implementations are as follows.

+.. includecode:: code/docs/camel/sample/route/Consumer3.java#CustomRouteExample
+.. includecode:: code/docs/camel/sample/route/Transformer.java#CustomRouteExample
+.. includecode:: code/docs/camel/sample/route/Producer1.java#CustomRouteExample
-.. includecode:: code/docs/camel/CustomRouteExample.scala#CustomRouteExample
+.. includecode:: code/docs/camel/sample/route/CustomRouteSample.java#CustomRouteExample

 The producer actor knows where to reply the message to because the consumer and transformer actors have forwarded the original sender reference as well.
 The application configuration and the route starting from direct:welcome are done in the code above.

-To run the example, add the lines shown in the example to a Boot class and the start the :ref:`microkernel-scala` and POST a message to
+To run the example, add the lines shown in the example to a Boot class and the start the :ref:`microkernel-java` and POST a message to
 ``http://localhost:8877/camel/welcome``.

 .. code-block:: none